Start 14-Day Trial Subscription

 For meat lovers, fried chicken or roast pork contrast nicely with the phenolic notes found in Hefeweizens, but those with a sweet tooth will be happy to note that hot apple turnovers and banana pudding serve as a wonderful after-dinner dessert alongside a Hefeweizen.

-We recommend seeking out these exemplars of the Hefeweizen style.
+We recommend seeking outstanding examples of the Hefeweizen style.

 Hefe-Weissbier